nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 > ℹ️ The default directory where `data.json` is located is `./data/data.json` <br> This can be modified within the `Storage` class.

-> ℹ️ Users and developes are allowed to manually edit the `data.json` file with tools such as text editors, but are strongly recommended to exercise caution regarding formatting and spelling, as a small error can result in corrupting the entire file's structure.
+> ℹ️ Users and developers are allowed to manually edit the `data.json` file with tools such as text editors, but are strongly recommended to exercise caution regarding formatting and spelling, as a small error can result in corrupting the entire file's structure.

 > ⚠️As the `data.json` file is updated after completing execution of each command, if a corrupted `data.json` file is loaded and the user/developer wishes to retain the file, terminate the programme immediately, **do not** execute any commands other than `exit`